Novel writing software for long books, sagas, or sprawling worlds

 World Bible

-A living encyclopedia of your manuscript.
-Muse reads as you write — and builds it for you.
+A living reference for your manuscript.
+Pixie Dust reads what you write and keeps your bible current for you.

 255